Flagship Species: The Redshank

 How do you identify a redshank?

-- The are medium sized, noisy waders
+- Medium sized, noisy waders

-- They have orange/red legs
+- Orange/red legs

 - Brownish upper body with paler speckled belly